 Php 1:19 For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ,

 Some translations say, “the rich supply” or the “bountiful supply”.
 It is the rich supply of the Spirit of Jesus Christ.
 This is a new title for the Spirit that is not seen prior to this in the Scripture.
 This is how Paul can say “God is my witness how I long after you all in the inward parts of Christ Jesus.”
 Why?
 Because He has the Spirit of Jesus Christ being supplied to him.
 The Spirit of Jesus Christ was never mentioned before in the New Testament or the old, but it is a revelation of who the Spirit is.
 The Spirit is the humanity of Jesus Christ made available to us as life.
 We do not quite grasp how intimate we can be with the Lord.
 We are one with Him in His humanity.

 Paul said that this would turn out to salvation.
 Did he mean deliverance from his situation?
-No, he meant that this ability to continue to approve that which is excellent and magnify Christ in this situation, and see it in the right perspective is the result of the salvation (present tense) and the supply of the Spirit of Jesus Christ.
+No, he meant that this ability to continue to “approve that which is excellent” and “magnify Christ “in this situation, and see it in the right perspective is the result of the salvation (present tense) and the supply of the Spirit of Jesus Christ.
 He has been saved from his disposition, saved from himself, saved from his flesh, saved from his flesh’s tendency to think of itself and its murmuring and complaining.
-Heb could have been full of condemnation and fear and sorrow and self-pity.
+He could have been full of condemnation and fear and sorrow and self-pity.
 He was not.
 This was not because he decided to change his attitude, but because of the supply of the Spirit of Jesus Christ giving him this humanity of Christ in that situation.
 That was his salvation.
-So, there is a present tense salvation in Philippians that he describes.
+So, there is a present tense salvation in Philippians.